✅ Top Things Worth Attention When Making an On-Demand Streaming Platform

 These metrics can include:

 Besides, it’ll be great if this data will be presented in the form of infographics instead of simple charts.
-In this way, it’s easier to track the dynamics.
+This way, it’s easier to track the dynamics.

 If you want to make a video streaming service, think about adding a live streaming video feature.

-Viewers on a live video streaming app are usually quite active because it creates a feeling of personal real-time interaction.
+Viewers on a live video streaming app are usually quite active because such apps give a feeling of personal real-time interaction.

 You should also know that there are two types of live video streaming - private and public.

-So if you want your live streams to be accessible for everybody - that’s what public live video streaming is about.
+So if you want your live-streams to be accessible to everybody - choose public live video streaming, because that’s what it’s all about.